williamouyang/okta.github.io/README.md

 7. After it's been merged into `weekly`, it will be deployed to the [staging site](https://d384qaxymvjmjw.cloudfront.net/) - this usually takes a couple minutes.
 Verify that all weekly changes show up correctly on the live version of the site.
 Note - you can know exactly when it's been pushed by looking at the bacon publish task for the okta.github.io artifact.

 8. Create a PR for the `weekly` branch to merge into `master`.
 Once it's been approved, merge it into `master`.
 The changes are live!
+Don't merge into `weekly` before the next step!

-9. Reset the `weekly` branch with the latest `master` changes
+9. Reset the `weekly` branch with the latest `master` changes.

     ```bash
     [okta.github.io master]$ git fetch origin

-    # Note: This will overwrite any new changes to the weekly branch!
+    # Note: The following command overwrites any new changes to the weekly branch!
 Before running this,
     # make sure there are no new commits that have been merged in since you merged into master.
+    # If there have been merges since step 8, you must rebase before pushing master to weekly.
     [okta.github.io master]$ git push -f origin origin/master:weekly
     ```